In our way of life—our media blitz, cities, and economy—we are:

 How did all this begin?

-In a moment, I was spontaneously overcome by rapture: sublime joy in perceiving and being part of a perfect, beautiful universe.
+In a moment, I was spontaneously overcome by rapture: sublime joy in apprehending the perfect, beautiful universe I was a part of.
+It was even greater than when I was 3 and 4 years old.
 This feeling and perspective lasted three months solid.
 When they faded, so did my previous interests.
-I wanted more than anything to understand the cause of rapture—in order to recover it.
+More than anything, I wanted to understand the cause of joy.
+I wanted it back.
 Living out of a backpack, I independently investigated this mystery for 21 years, experimenting with philosophy, health, and design.
 Toward the end of this period, I did my first darkroom retreats.
 Soon after, in late 2008, the answer came:

 A slight increase of vital energy from adolescence had caused a temporary, partial restoration of my damaged psychic integrity, revealing an enrapturing universe.
 So a massive increase from profound rest in darkness would cause permanent and complete restoration.

 With this breakthrough, my search ended and application began.
 I and 25 clients have tried it.
 Their results echoed my early ones.
 Over the course of my 20 retreats of 2–7 days, noticeable restoration of my psychic integrity and function has occurred.
 My body’s scent has improved.
 I regained some access to my long-buried sexuality.
 From one retreat, I woke up feeling like an adult for the first time in 41 years; this feeling has not changed.
 In retreat, symptoms of fibro-myalgia dissipate.
 Flexibility returns.
 I wake up just knowing things that have always mystified me and feeling resolved about issues that have frustrated me for decades.
 Insomnia, exhaustion, and suicidal thoughts and feelings evaporate.
 Clarity, energy, relaxedness, even joy return for weeks at a time.
 Basic functioning lasts two months.
 All these came to me after going years at a time without them.

 As Finn says, what else can go right?